-Many of our trainee doctors are on the frontline of the COVID-19 pandemic.
-We are mindful of the enormous burden placed on these doctors as a result of increased workloads, longer hours, and concern for their patients, colleagues and loved ones.
+Many of our trainee doctors have been on the frontline of the COVID-19 pandemic.
+We are mindful of the enormous burden that has been placed on these doctors as a result of increased workloads, longer hours, and concern for their patients, colleagues and loved ones.

-To ensure that standards in postgraduate specialist training are maintained, we are developing solutions to allow mandatory courses, study days, assessments and examinations to continue.
-We will keep in regular email contact with trainees and trainers during the pandemic as new arrangements are rolled out.
+To ensure that standards in postgraduate specialist training are maintained, we have developed solutions to allow mandatory courses, study days, assessments and examinations to continue.
+We will continue to keep in regular email contact with Trainees and Trainers during this latest phase of the pandemic and as new arrangements are rolled out.

-It is likely that our trainers and trainees will be required to focus all of their efforts on providing care to those who are ill.
+It is likely that our Trainers and Trainees will continue to focus much of their efforts on providing care to those who are ill with COVID-19.
 This will have an impact on training activities and could mean that trainees are redirected within the service.

 Currently the priority is patient care/patient directed services and the provision of appropriate supervision to your activities both within and outside of your normal scope of practice as per Irish Medical Council guidelines.